 Sarajevo, Bosnia & Herzegovina

-Sarajevo has been called the “Jerusalem of Europe,” because of it’s strong religious identity.
+Sarajevo has been called the “Jerusalem of Europe” because of its strong religious identity.
 This is the only place I have ever been where I came across a mosque, synagogue, Catholic church, and Orthodox within five minutes walk of each other.

-Must do: Go to Cafe Tito for a drink in an interesting setting.
+Must Do: Go to Cafe Tito for a drink in an interesting setting.

 Kotor is a well-preserved former Venetian city inhabited by less than 13,000 people.
-Once visitors pass through the city walls a labyrinth of marbled streets, old lamps, stones houses, and quiet piazzas await them.
+Once visitors pass through the city walls, a labyrinth of marbled streets, old lamps, stone houses, and quiet piazzas await them.

 Some refer to the Bay of Kotor as being the southernmost Fjord in Europe, and with the stunning beauty of the bay, it is easy to see why.
 It’s a magical destination that feels as if you’ve taken a step back in time.
-We’ve been twice and it still stands out as one of the prettiest places to visit in Europe.
-Make sure to make your way down to the harboring village of Perast while there, it’s equally as stunning.
+We’ve been twice, and it still stands out as one of the prettiest places to visit in Europe.
+Make sure to make your way down to the harboring village of Perast while there; it’s equally as stunning.

 Must Do: Don't leave Kotor without climbing 1350 steps to the Castle of San Giovanni

 You can easily spend a few days here exploring the churches and relaxing in serenity along the quiet lake.
 A few days was not enough for us and we ended up spending a week in Ohrid.
-This city was one of our favorite destinations on our whole Balkan trip and we would add it to any Balkan’s travel itinerary.
+This city was one of our favorite destinations on our whole Balkan trip and we would add it to any Balkan travel itinerary.

-Must do: Anything on the lake.
+Must Do: Anything on the lake.
 You'll be blown away by the beauty everywhere!